UPDATE: We finally have Kerning!

 Who doesn’t like the fancy cursive fonts?
 For some reason I am drawn towards them.
 They are so pretty.

 I have uploaded several cursive fonts from DaFont just for Cricut projects.
-They work wonderfully!
+Learn how here.
+They are beautiful!

 But when you write your text and choose a cursive font in Cricut Design Space they aren’t so pretty.
 Example to the right is Lovely Home Font from DaFont.

 Cricut Design Space separates all the letters making the font ugly.
 But we can fix this with 3 simple ways.

 Connect Cursive Font in Cricut Design Space – The Video